awsdocs/aws-freertos-docs/doc_source/userguide/ota-cli-workflow.md

 ### Deleting an IoT Job Created for an OTA Update<a name="delete-ota-job"></a>

-Amazon FreeRTOS creates an AWS IoT job when you create an OTA update\.
+FreeRTOS creates an AWS IoT job when you create an OTA update\.
 A job execution is also created for each device that processes the job\.
 You can use the delete\-job CLI command to delete a job and its associated job executions\.

 ```
 aws iot delete-job --job-id <your-job-id --no-force